 7.3.2 Report Distribution

-The electronic submission shall be made with email and attachments or via a file sharing link sent to the Bridge Section at MassDOTLoadRatingSubmittals@dot.state.ma.us.
+Submissions that exceed MassDOT’s email file size limit, roughly 25 MB, shall only be made by creating a .zip file of the entire contents of the submittal, and then dragging and dropping it into the Submissions folder under the consultant folder on the Bridge Inspections and Ratings SharePoint site, then notifying the Site Owner and the State Bridge Inspection Engineer and/or the Project Manager for the project that the submission is related to.

+Smaller submissions, roughly under 25MB, may be made by creating a .zip file of the entire contents or a portion of the submittal and emailing that .zip file directly to Bridge Load Ratings and Overloads Engineer, notifying the State Bridge Inspection Engineer and/or the Project Manager for the project that the submission is related to.

+The preferred naming convention for submission of .zip files is as follows: BRIDGE#_BIN Consultant.zip, where the BRIDGE# is without hyphens (i.e. B16256), BIN is the BIN, and Consultant is the consultant’s name.

 7.4.1.1.
 All submitted hand calculations shall include either sketches or copies of the necessary sheets or details from the plans to support the calculations being prepared.
-All hand calculations shall include all details along with relevant notes and code references so that every step of the calculations can be easily followed, in a logical order, legible and prepared on 8 ½” x 11” paper that is subsequently scanned for inclusion in the submission file.
+All hand calculations shall include all details along with relevant notes and code references so that every step of the calculations can be easily followed, in a logical order, legible and prepared on 8 ½” x 11” sheets that are subsequently scanned for inclusion in the submission file.

-7.4.1.2 Calculations using spreadsheets and other computer calculation aids (e.g. Mathcad) shall be formatted and presented as hand calculations and formatted to allow for printing on 8½” x 11” paper without scaling.
+7.4.1.2 Calculations using spreadsheets and other computer calculation aids (e.g. Mathcad) shall be formatted and presented as hand calculations and formatted to allow for printing on 8½” x 11” sheets without scaling.
 These computer aided calculations shall be presented in a logical order along with relevant notes and code references so that every step of the calculations can be easily followed.
 Copies of the original calculation files shall be included with the submission as described in Subsection 7.3.1.
 For example, spreadsheets, and other similar formats, shall be appropriately documented with references and organized so that the calculations in them can be easily followed by an independent reviewer.
 Calculations shall be organized by name or in folders so that an independent reviewer can determine how each file is intended to be used.
 An index identifying each file by name with a brief explanation shall be provided.
 Naming of calculation files shall not include excessive description since file and folder character limitations can cause errors resulting in incomplete archiving of submissions.

 7.4.2.2 BrR shall be used to rate every primary load carrying element of the structure in order to determine the controlling live load capacity of the structure.
 The bridge shall be modeled as a Girder System, wherever possible.
 Links shall be used to define identical girders within a girder system.
 However, the following member types shall be modeled as described below: